+Maximum care should be given to writing your abstract.
+Please read carefully the following guidelines, designed to standardize the abstract submission procedure.
 Abstracts that do not meet these criteria will not be accepted.

-Studies and case reports in all areas of Plastic Surgery will be considered suitable for presentation: history, research, basic science, all different types of reconstructions, congenital malformations, aesthetic surgery, burns, traumas, flaps, microsurgery, etc. To achieve a balanced final program, papers are divided into categories, and abstracts should be submitted accordingly:
+Studies and case reports in all areas of Plastic Surgery will be considered suitable for presentation: history, research, basic science, all different types of reconstructions, congenital malformations, aesthetic surgery, burns, traumas, flaps, microsurgery, etc. To achieve a balanced final program, papers are divided into categories, and abstracts should be prepared accordingly:

-Abstracts should be uniformly written giving a title and using the following headings for the body text
+Abstracts should be uniformly written giving a title and using the following headings for the body text:

 Names, addresses, institutions must not appear in the text, penalty the exclusion.

 Title: Toll-like receptor 4 and estrogen receptors expression in human breast implant